gawthrop/Oscillation24/README.md

-# Supplementary code for "Energy-based Modelling of an Actin Filament Using Bond Graphs"
+# Supplementary code for "Analysis of Biochemical Oscillators Using Bond Graphs and Linear Control Theory."

 # Notebook